Utility Server (UVM)

 Logging off or disconnecting Utility Server sessions

-3. To monitor active or disconnected sessions on the Utility Server, navigate to the Windows Task Manager > Users tab.
+- To check active or disconnected sessions on the Utility Server, navigate to the Windows Task Manager > Users tab.

 Data, applications and storage capacity on the Utility Server